Progress update: 2023

 Scottish Government Update - For information only

 The Scottish Government continues to develop and build upon its close working relationship with the UK Government.
-Throughout the past 12 months, primarily under the previous UK administration, we worked closely with counterparts mainly in the Office for Veterans Affairs (OVA) and the Ministry of Defence (MOD) on topics of mutual interest including contributing to: the veterans consultation and the associated development of a draft Veterans Bill; the Women’s Veterans Strategy; the Covenant Annual Report; and the Veterans Survey and other associated data-related activity including regular working groups with partners across the UK Government including the Office for National Statistics.
+Throughout the past 12 months, we have continued to work closely with counterparts mainly in the Office for Veterans Affairs (OVA) and the Ministry of Defence (MOD) on topics of mutual interest including contributing to: the development of the new Veterans Strategy, the proposed extension to the Armed Forces Covenant; the Covenant Annual Report; and other associated data-related activity including regular working groups with partners across the UK Government including the Office for National Statistics.
 Furthermore, we remain full members of the governance structure of the Armed Forces Covenant, led by the MOD, and have regular official-level discussions with colleagues in the MOD’s Covenant Team and policy leads in the OVA.
-In addition, the Minister for Veterans had regular tri-lateral discussions with the Ministers responsible for veterans in both the UK and Welsh Governments.
+In addition, the Minister for Veterans has regular tri-lateral discussions with the Ministers responsible for veterans in both the UK and Welsh Governments.
 Throughout this engagement, we continue to discuss a wide range of topics, which can and does include both transition and veterans employment.
 The MOD has also signalled its intention to remain part of any future veterans employment group in Scotland.

 2